sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 monitoring/bin/deploy_monitoring_cluster.sh
 ```

-**Note:** Do not use this script if you are deploying SAS Viya Monitoring on
-OpenShift.
-Use the deployment script in [SAS Viya Monitoring on OpenShift](OpenShift.md).
+**Note: Do not use this script if you are deploying SAS Viya Monitoring on OpenShift.
+Use the deployment script in [SAS Viya Monitoring on OpenShift](OpenShift.md) instead.**

 ## Deploy SAS Viya Monitoring Components